FENECON Industrial S — Assembly and Operating Instructions

 -

-Connect the Battery energy storage system in accordance with chapter 6.6 Electrical installation
+Connect the electrical energy storage system in accordance with section Electrical installation.

 -

-After completing the installation work, the Battery energy storage unit must be properly closed again.
-The screw structure and the required tightening torque can be found in Figure 11: Disassembly/assembly control cabinet cladding plate.
+After completing the assembly work, the electrical energy storage unit must be properly closed again.
+The screw assembly and the required torque can be found in the image Disassembly/Assembly of the Control Cabinet — Facing Tile.

 6.4.
 Select and prepare the installation site